New regulations for Cross Border Transactions under DAC 6 Reporting

 - Planning to set up new cross border arrangements.

-Intermediaries acting on behalf of Individuals or corporations undertaking CBTs will need to report these transactions to the relevant EU tax authority.
-The term ‘intermediaries’ draw a very wide scope, (including but not being limited to lawyers, accountants, tax advisors) and generally includes any individual or firm that promotes certain cross border arrangements (“promoters”), or provides help, advice, and facilitation for the arrangements
+Intermediaries acting on behalf of individuals or corporations undertaking CBTs will need to report these transactions to the relevant EU tax authority.
+The term ‘intermediaries’ draws a very wide scope, (including but not being limited to lawyers, accountants, tax advisors) generally includes any individual or firm that promotes certain cross border arrangements (“promoters”), or provides help, advice, and facilitation for the arrangements (“service providers”).

 Penalties for failing to report